HamStudy/examtools-docs/content/docs/cve/Zoom.md

 ## Get a Zoom Pro Account

 Zoom [pricing](https://zoom.us/pricing) varies from free to a couple of hundred dollars.
-A free Zoom account, limited to 40 minutes, is not recommended as you don't want rush or have your Zoom session end during an exam.
+A free Zoom account, limited to 40 minutes, is not recommended as you don't want to rush or have your Zoom session end during an exam.

 The recommended version, at least for smaller teams, is Zoom Pro.
 Zoom Pro meetings can have up to 100 participants and meetings are not time-limited.
 Per [FCC Rule §97.527](https://www.law.cornell.edu/cfr/text/47/97.527) use of Zoom to run your exam sessions